Yashica: History

-In 1968, Yashica introduced the TL Electro-X 35 mm single lens reflex (SLR) camera and produced it until 1974.
-It had a screw thread lens mount, the M42 lens mount, for its interchangeable lenses.
+In 1968 Yashica introduced the TL Electro-X 35 mm SLR camera and produced it until 1974.
+It had the M42 screw thread lens mount for its interchangeable lenses.
 It also had an all-electronic through-the-lens exposure meter in the viewfinder using lighted arrows (not true LEDs, which were first introduced with the Fujica ST801).
 The Copal Square SE shutter, a vertically-travelling metal blade focal plane shutter made by Copal Corporation, used in the camera, was electronically controlled.

 In 1970, Yashica introduced their final TLR camera, the Yashica Mat-124G, perhaps the most evolved of the TLR variants.
 Like several of the earlier versions it featured a built in light meter.
 Settings to the shutter speed and aperture had to be made manually but it allowed the camera to be used without an additional handheld meter.
 The 124G allowed conversion from 120 roll film to 220 roll film.
 Another improvement was the film advance lever, which now controlled both shutter and film advance.

 In 1972, Yashica introduced the TL Electro 35 mm SLR camera which was similar to the Pentax Spotmatic camera made by the Asahi Optical Company (Pentax).
 The TL Electro also used a lighted exposure meter display similar to that in the TL Electro-X, as well as the M42 screw threaded lens mount for its interchangeable lenses.